KatherLab/HNSCC_FM_MIL_study/README.txt

 Each subsection has their own README file to orient the reader.

 *Preprocessing steps:
-*Transform your .dcm files and tumor segmentation masks into NIFTIs in LAS orientation *Resample into 1x1x1 mm voxels
+*Transform your .dcm files and tumor segmentation masks into NIFTIs in LAS orientation.
+*Resample into 1x1x1 mm voxels
 *Create a body mask with TotalSegmentator
-*Select a model and do feature extraction, wou can select the size of the crop there;  by default the body segmentation will be used to mask elements outside of it and the tumor segmentation masks will be used to select the CT slices containing tumor.
-The Centre of mass of the segmentation mask is then used as the center for a cropping which is then resized to 224x224 in 2D.
+*Select a model and do feature extraction, you can select the size of the crop there;  by default the body segmentation will be used to mask elements outside of it and the tumor segmentation masks will be used to select the CT slices containing tumor.
+*The Centre of mass of the segmentation mask is then used as the center for a cropping which is then resized to 224x224 in 2D.
+*The HU are clipped and normalised based on the window and level input on the script; max_HU = level + window/2, min_HU = level - window/2

+*MIL Models trained in one A100 with CUDA version 12.9